SergeyVlSorokin/NewEraProgramingIdeas/README.md

 - LLMs seems to not able to keep focus on target during execution of long run
 - LLMs are bad at selecting good/promising solutions from generated options (e.g. invent a novel research direction, understand which theorem can be interesting/good to solve)

-## Approaches for next-gen AI Programming
+## Approaches/features for next-gen AI Programming

 ### Multi-level approach
 - top level: general system requrements / architecture and diagramms / "pattern level" / class level / function level / loop|operator level
 - we should be able to drill down at places where our top-level instructions do not result in correct operation of a system
 - abstractions leak.
 Will we be able to maintain enough flexibility to bend rules when required?
 - if we focus on local changes, how do we know when to do large change?
+How will we understand if need to escalate a change from local to global?

 ### Switch between human and programming language on block-to-block level
 - Use llm to translate in both directions Prompt -> PL and PL -> Prompt